Key Takeaways

 Good prompt (with context)

-“Can you suggest some creative ideas for hosting an outdoor birthday party for a 10-year-old girl who loves unicorns and arts and crafts?
-The party will be in a park, and we have a moderate budget.”
+“Suggest three creative ideas for an outdoor birthday party for a 10-year-old who loves arts and crafts.
+Use a park setting and a moderate budget.
+Focus on unique activities.”